Applications are now open for The Telegraph’s 2024 Editorial Graduate Programme. Applications close on December 18.

 The Editorial Graduate Programme

-Io Dodds, former trainee and US tech reporter, particularly praises the training on the scheme: “I learnt a lot, and gained a lot of invaluable experience.
+Io Dodds, former trainee and US tech reporter, particularly praises the training: “I learnt a lot and gained a lot of invaluable experience.
 The PA training course was magnificent, it taught me a lot of skills that I still remember and use, and forms the basis of a lot of my work today.”

-As well as formal learning, you’ll get the chance to get stuck in from day one, getting out and about to cover stories, as well as getting to grips with news editing and digital skills.
-Jacob Freedland, part of the 2023 cohort, tells Journo Resources: “In the first month you attend daily news conferences — so you see how the paper works, how the news editors make decisions, how things get commissioned… That means if you have good stories you know you can get them published right after that.”
+As well as formal learning, you’ll get stuck in from day one, going out and about to cover stories, as well as getting to grips with news editing and digital skills.
+Jacob Freedland, part of the 2023 cohort, tells Journo Resources: “In the first month you attend daily news conferences — so you see how the paper works, how the news editors make decisions, how things get commissioned.
+That means if you have good stories you know you can get them published right after that.”

-Similarly, US Growth Editor Jamie Johnson, who initially joined the paper as part of the graduate scheme, tells us he’d already reported from 13 different countries by the time he took up his current role in 2021.
-So, yes, this really is a job filled with opportunity.
+Similarly, head of special projects and planning Jamie Johnson, who initially joined the paper as part of the graduate scheme, tells us he’d already reported from 13 different countries by the time he took up his current role in 2021.

-It’s a standard contract with the newspaper, so you’ll be generally working eight-hour days, but as with any journalism job you’ll need to be flexible when news happens.
-The Telegraph doesn’t usually disclose salaries on job adverts, but the 2022 scheme is listed above London Living Wage, as you’d expect.
+It’s a standard contract with the newspaper, so you’ll be generally working eight-hour days, but as with any journalism job, you’ll need to be flexible when news happens.
+The Telegraph doesn’t disclose salaries on job adverts, but the 2025 scheme is listed above the London Living Wage, as you’d expect.

 It’s also worth noting that while this is a two-year training scheme, the newsroom does hope that if it’s a good fit you’ll be able to find a role with them afterwards.
-Previous Telegraph staffers who first joined the team as graduates include US correspondent Josie Ensor, who also previously spent time in Beirut; Tom Ough, who now looks after long reads and colour pieces; Oliver Brown, the paper’s chief sports writer, and foreign editor Jessica Winch.
-Both Dominic Penna and Ben Riley-Smith of the politics team also joined as grads.
+Previous trainees include political editor Ben Riley-Smith, chief sports writer Oliver Brown, and features writer Eleanor Steafel.
+Other big names to have passed through include Josie Ensor, who previously worked as the US correspondent, Tom Ough, who used to work on long reads, and former foreign editor Jessica Winch.

 The Application Process

-As far as application processes go, the first stage here is pretty standard.
-As well as providing your details, you’ll need to submit a CV and cover letter, which should include links to three pieces of your previous work.
+As far as application processes go, the first stage is pretty standard.
+As well as providing your details, you’ll submit a CV and cover letter, which should include links to three pieces of your previous work.
+You should talk about the pieces of work in the cover letter text itself and make sure to include the links themselves at the end.

-Cameron Henderson, who is currently on the Telegraph scheme and on placement with SWNS news agency, recommends being purposeful when selecting your submission portfolio.
+Cameron Henderson, who spoke to Journo Resources while on placement with SWNS news service as part of the scheme, recommends being purposeful when selecting your submission portfolio.
 Instead of just choosing your personal favourites, try to demonstrate how your work is relevant.
 “Link back to what it was about that story in particular, how it fits into your interests, the interests of Telegraph readers, and why it makes you a good candidate,” he advises.

 You’ll also need to confirm that you meet the eligibility criteria: that you’ve got a degree or postgraduate qualification, that you have some experience in student, local, or other news organisations, and that you’re not an established professional journalist.